wadcom/kisarra-docs/README.md

 They do not avoid areas seen by other players' bases.

+When out of supplies, a Scout Bike will drive directly to the nearest refill point, ignoring any enemy units.

 ### Supply Truck

 To refill a unit, a Supply Truck has to be within 10km of the receiving unit.